-Policy DP176: Public transport accessibility
+Policy DP17: Public transport accessibility

 All residential development should be within reasonable distance of a direct and frequent bus service providing access to a good range of facilities, services and jobs via a direct, safe and attractive pedestrian route.
 Where pedestrian access to, or the service level of, public transport opportunities is inadequate, mitigation measures in the form of infrastructure improvements and/or financial contributions to improve the access or level of service, will be required.
-Infrastructure improvements to provide direct pedestrian or cyclist access to, and improvement of, bus stops may also be required.